 What I would come to learn about this entire experience was that traveling alone to Nicaragua and actually getting up on my surfboard to catch a wave was no problem at all.
 The real challenge I had to overcome was my immense fear and anxiety over the ocean.
 It terrified me.

-I kept my promise for decades until I received the email inviting me to attend Chicabrava, the first and best all surf retreat for women in Nicaragua.
+I kept my promise for decades until I received the email inviting me to attend Chicabrava, the first and best all-surf retreat for women in Nicaragua.
 I had never even thought of learning to surf and putting my fear of the ocean aside, I decided it would be another new adventure and challenge for me to pursue.
 Little did I realize, this experience would be incredibly empowering and teach me an important lesson on overcoming my fear of the ocean.

 Ashley Blaylock, a Houston native who had learned to surf at 19 and fell in love with Nicaragua as a young law student, founded Chicabrava in 2008.
-After completing her law degree, Ashley took a leaf of faith and moved to Nicaragua where she began working in real estate and spent her free time surfing.
+After completing her law degree, Ashley took a leap of faith and moved to Nicaragua where she began working in real estate and spent her free time surfing.
 Despite her success, she yearned for something more fulfilling that would combine her passion for surfing with empowering women.
 As one of the only female surfers in Nicaragua, Ashley dreamed of opening up her own surf camp that would offer unforgettable, life-changing vacation experiences for women from all over the world.
 Yet, the thought of opening her own business and how she would do it held her back.
-The death of her beloved Grandmother taught her that life is too short not to go for it, so she set aside her fears and started Chicabrava, the first all women’s surf camp in Nicaragua.
-Almost a decade later, Chicabrava is growing strong with a full-time staff, weekly surf camps and regular programs supporting the local community to help empower Nicaraguan girls through surfing.
+The death of her beloved Grandmother taught her that life is too short not to go for it, so she set aside her fears and started Chicabrava, the first all-women’s surf camp in Nicaragua.
+Almost a decade later, Chicabrava is growing strong with a full-time staff, weekly surf camps, and regular programs supporting the local community to help empower Nicaraguan girls through surfing.
 Ashley’s dream materialized.

 Catching my first wave